rcy0228/azure-spring-cloud-training/07-build-a-spring-boot-microservice-using-mysql/README.md

 2. Before we can use it however, we will need to perform several tasks:

     - Create a MySQL firewall rule to allow connections from our local environment.
     - Create a MySQL firewall rule to allow connections from Azure Services.
-This will enable connections from Azure Spring Cloud.
+This will enable connections from Azure Spring Apps.
     - Create a MySQL database.

 3. Run the following commands in **Git Bash**.
 Make sure you are logged in to your Azure account.
 If not log in using `az login`.